berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * YML Parser

-  * Ability to use value from any previously defined widget.
+  * Ability to use value from any previously defined data element.
 Eg define phone # validator pattern and then re-use with access via get nested.
 EG:

     ```yml
     validators: